aws-samples/hpc-applications/apps/Fluent/Readme.md

 # ANSYS Fluent

-ANSYS [Fluent](https://www.ansys.com/products/fluids/ansys-fluent) (Fluent) is general-purpose computational fluid dynamics (CFD) software used to model fluid flow, heat and mass transfer, chemical reactions, and more.
+ANSYS [Fluent](https://www.ansys.com/products/fluids/ansys-fluent) (Fluent) is a general-purpose computational fluid dynamics (CFD) software used to model fluid flow, heat and mass transfer, chemical reactions, and more.
 Developed by [ANSYS](https://www.ansys.com/) it offers support for CPU (x86) and GPU solvers.
 An Arm-based version that will run on AWS Graviton is under development and available as a beta from Ansys.

 # Versions

 In this repository we will provide best practices for all the Fluent versions starting from 2020 and newer.
-For Fluent version 2019 (v195) and older please refer to this [Blog Post](https://aws.amazon.com/it/blogs/compute/running-ansys-fluent-on-amazon-ec2-c5n-with-elastic-fabric-adapter-efa/)
+For Fluent version 2019 (v195) and older please refer to this [Blog Post](https://aws.amazon.com/it/blogs/compute/running-ansys-fluent-on-amazon-ec2-c5n-with-elastic-fabric-adapter-efa/) .

 Fluent supports CPU and GPU solvers.
 Please refer to:
   * [This example script for CPU-based simulations](https://github.com/aws-samples/hpc-applications/blob/main/apps/Fluent/x86/Fluent.sbatch)